10 Reasons I Still Buy Physical Media

 Easier To Watch

 People seem to favour an iTunes or Ultraviolet digital copy because it can be watched "anywhere," but I call bullshit on this one.
 Anywhere except...your television.
 Unless you have Apple TV or a Chromecast dongle, you ain't watching your digital copies on any TV.
-That's an unnecessary expense when you can just buy a fucking disc.
+I can't watch my Apple purchases on my LG Smart TVs unless I have an Apple TV.
+Some services like Binge and Shudder don't have apps on LG TVs.
+It's all such a big fuckaround, and an unnecessary expense.
 And though you might have a movie on your hard drive, I can't tell you how many times I've gone to watch a file only to get "Audio Format not supported" or "This video cannot be played."
 You know what?
 You get none of that with a good ol' DVD or Blu-ray.

 More pertinently, if you want to swing by a mate's house and watch a movie with them, or with a bunch of people, it's super easy to bring a disc over.
 You know what's a mad fuckaround?
 Bringing a Chromecast dongle or your Apple TV to your mate's place and spending ages getting it set up.
 Or putting your hard drive in only to get an error.

-Also, if you wanted to use Netflix or the like, and your mate doesn't have Netflix, you'll be dragging your console over and setting that shit up.
+Also, if you wanted to use Netflix or the like, and your mate doesn't have Netflix or a smart TV that has the app, you'll be dragging your console over and setting that shit up.
 Or using your Chromecast dongle.
 Unnecessary!

 Also, you know what's cool?
 Being able to lend a movie to a mate.
 None of this "You gotta download this movie!", instead it's "Here, take my DVD!"
 Less hassle.
 Easier.